 A Student Picture I.D.
 Card is required for access to library check-out services, the Fitness Center, Tutoring Center, and may be required for some laboratory classes.
 After you have completed the registration process (new students must wait 24 hours), please come to the Student Picture I.D.
 Office for this FREE card.
-You must present a valid government issued identification card and your Class and Fee statement to verify payment of mandatory fees.
+You must present a valid government issued identification card.
 The office is in the Student Services Center, Building A200, in room 202 next to Counseling.
 Every Cuyamaca College student is issued one Student Picture I.D.
 Card while attending Cuyamaca College.